shivanshanand/E-commerce-Follow-Along/README.md

-# -Ecommerce-Follow-Along

-# Project Name

-ECOM WEBSITE

-## Project Description

-This project is an e-commerce website built using the MERN stack.
-The primary objective is to create a fully functional online store that allows users to browse and purchase products securely

-## Key Features

-- **MERN Stack**: The project will be built using the MERN stack (MongoDB, Express.js, React, Node.js).
-- **REST API Creation**: Learn to build scalable APIs through mentor-guided sessions.
-- **Authentication**: Implement secure login and registration functionalities.
-- **Database Schema Design**: Explore how to create structured data models using MongoDB.
-- **Backend Development**: Set up robust server-side logic with Node.js and Express.
-- **Frontend Development**: Use React to build an interactive and dynamic user interface.

-## Milestone 1: Project Overview

-In this milestone, we covered the following key aspects of the project:

-1. set up project in git hub
-2. also added a README.md file to update about the project changes as we move further

-## Milestone 2: Further

-In this milestone, we covered the following key aspects of the project:

-1. created a structured folder hierarchy for project
-2. set up react for frontend and nodejs for backend
-3. configured the tailwind css for styling
-4. Build the login page

-## Milestone 3: Further

-In this milestone, we covered the following key aspects of the project:

-1. used nodejs and express to set up backend
-2. established the connection with mongoDB to store the data of user efficiently

-## Milestone 4: Further

-In this milestone, we covered the following key aspects of the project:

-1. created a usermodel with name, password and emailin in model folder
-2. also used multer to upload multimedia like images

-## Milestone 5: Further

-In this milestone, we covered the following key aspects of the project:

-1. Created frontend ui with signup page
-2. implemented form validation

-## Milestone 6: Further

-In this milestone, we covered the following key aspects of the project:

-1. Encrypted passowrd using bcryptjs library
-2. also stored user data in databse with password being encrypted

-## Milestone 7: Further

-In this milestone, we covered the following key aspects of the project:

-1. created login endpoint accepting user credential like name and password
-2. used bcrypt to hash password and finally comparing the credentials with databse and logging user

-## Milestone 8: Further

-In this milestone, we covered the following key aspects of the project:

-1. Created a card component to display all products with image,name and price
+# Ecommerce-Follow-Along

+     A hands-on project demonstrating the power of the MERN stack by creating a functional e-commerce platform.

+## E-Commerce Application using MERN Stack

+Welcome to the E-Commerce Application project! 🚀 This project involves building a full-fledged e-commerce platform from scratch using the **MERN stack** (MongoDB, Express.js, React.js, and Node.js).
+This repository serves as a comprehensive guide and documentation for the application.

+---

+## 🌟 Features of the Application

+- **User Authentication**: Secure registration and login system.
+- **Product Management**: Add, update, and retrieve product details.
+- **Order Handling**: Seamlessly manage customer orders.
+- **REST API Integration**: Well-structured endpoints for interaction.
+- **Database Schema Design**: Efficient schema structure in MongoDB.
+- **Authentication & Authorization**: Role-based access for secure transactions.

+## Milestones

+### Milestone 1: Repository Creation

+- Created a GitHub repository named "Ecommerce-Follow-Along" with a README file.

+### Milestone 2: Initial Setup & Login Page

+- Pushed code to the GitHub repository.
+- Created separate folders for frontend and backend.
+- Implemented a functional Login Page in the frontend.

+### Milestone 3: Project Setup & Foundation

+- Established project structure, database connection, and basic error handling.

+### Milestone 4: User Authentication & File Uploads

+- Implemented user registration, login, and file upload functionalities.
+- Integrated user authentication and authorization middleware.

+### Milestone 5: User Signup

+- Created the Signup page with form validation.

+### Milestone 6

+1. **Encrypt Password:**

+   - Hash the user's password using `bcrypt` during signup.
+   - Store the hashed password in the database.

+2. **Store User Data:**
+   - Save all user data (e.g., name, email) in the database.
+   - Ensure the password remains encrypted and secure.

+### Milestone 7:

+**Login Endpoint**

+1. **Accept User Credentials:** Receive user input for email/username and password.
+2. **Retrieve User:** Query the database to find the user associated with the provided credentials.
+3. **Password Validation:**
+   - Hash the entered password using `bcrypt`.
+   - Compare the hashed input with the stored hashed password in the database.
+   - If they match, authentication is successful.

+### Milestone 8: Product Card & Homepage Layout

+- Created a reusable Card Component with props for product details.
+- Designed the Homepage layout using a grid or flexbox to display multiple product cards.